julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 **A universal shield against evil.**

 Few herbs have inspired as much reverence—and fear—as garlic.

 In Slavic and Balkan folk traditions, strings of garlic are hung in windows and above doors to repel the evil eye, witches, vampires, and malicious spirits.
-Old women still slip a clove beneath a child's pillow to keep night terrors and ghostly visitors at bay.
+Old women still slip a clove **beneath a child's pillow to keep night terrors and ghostly visitors at bay**.

 In Mediterranean folk magic, garlic is rubbed on doorframes to keep misfortune out.
 In Hoodoo and African American rootwork, it's used in protective floor washes and personal mojo bags.